DDD Entities: A Comprehensive Guide for Beginners

 • Represents a specific product within an order

-• Encapsulates business rules, such as calculating subtotal
+• Encapsulates business rules, such as calculating the subtotal

 • Relationships: